ANSH3LL/plugin_movie/README.md

 A more advanced usage example can be found in the `Corona/` directory [here](https://github.com/ANSH3LL/plugin_movie/tree/main/Corona)

+If you would like to take the DIY option and use a `MovieTexture` to fill an object of your choice, take a look at the implementation of `MovieRect` [here](https://github.com/ANSH3LL/plugin_movie/blob/cfe8c121bc9d797f4ec6622a04f827a10cd56ccd/shared/plugin_movie.lua#L31)

 # Features
 - Plays `Ogg Theora` video files
 - Capable of playing videos in a loop